 CDI formed ERT in 1992 to exploit a market opportunity to provide a more efficient solution to the abandonment of offshore properties, to expand Cal Dive's off season salvage and decommissioning activity and to support full field development projects.
 CDI has assembled a team of personnel experienced in geology, reservoir and production engineering, facilities management and lease operations which allows ERT to maximize production at the properties until they are decommissioned.
 The Company has acquired interests in 21 mature producing leases in the last five years, one of which has been decommissioned and two of which were sold in May 1997.
 Mature properties are generally those properties where decommissioning costs are significant relative to the value of remaining natural gas and oil reserves.
 CDI seeks to acquire properties that it can operate to enhance remaining production, control operating expenses and manage the cost and timing of the decommissioning.
-Management believes that CDI is one of the few companies which combines financial strength, reservoir engineering, operations expertise and the availability of company-owned salvage assets that is acquiring mature properties in the Gulf of Mexico.
+Management believes that CDI is one of the few companies which combines financial strength, reservoir engineering and operations expertise with the availability of company-owned salvage assets acquiring mature properties in the Gulf of Mexico.
 These attributes result in significant strategic and cost advantages.
 Since acquiring its initial property in late 1992, the Company has increased estimated proved reserves to approximately 23.4 Bcfe of natural gas and oil at December 31, 1997.
-In January 1998, ERT purchased two properties which represent a 29% increase in the estimated proved reserves at December 31, 1997.
+In November 1997 and January 1998, ERT purchased four properties which represented approximately 5% of the estimated proved reserves at December 31, 1997.